Yamaha FZ750

 The Yamaha FZ750 is a sports motorcycle produced by Yamaha Motor Corporation between 1985 and 1991.
-The FZ750 is notable for several reasons, perhaps the most radical being the 5-valve cylinder head with a radial arrangement.
+The FZ750 is notable for several reasons, perhaps the most radical being the 5-valve cylinder head.
 This became something of a Yamaha trademark.
 The FZ750 would be the first bike in the Genesis design concept.

 The bikes were known for their linear power delivery, with a maximum speed around 140 mph.
 The engine has a forward-inclined cylinder block which effectively lowers the centre of gravity.
 This results in a relatively long wheelbase, which hampered it when used for short circuit racing, but lowered the centre of gravity and provided an almost 50/50 weight distribution.
 What was clear was that Yamaha had considered the engine design as part of the overall package.
 The FZ750 show-cased Yamaha's design skills.

 Development

 Yamaha began development in 1977 to replace the highly successful but then limited future two stroke motorcycles.
 Given a design brief that the engine (in race configuration) should develop at least the same power as the two stroke TZ750.
 The FZ750 would be the first motorcycle in what would become the Genesis concept where the advanced liquid-cooled multi-valve engine and perimeter type steel chassis would be designed to function together to provide enhanced power and handling.
 The Genesis concept would go on to form the basis for many future models by Yamaha.

 The FZ750 was unveiled at the IFMA motorcycle show in Germany in the autumn of 1984.
 And 1991 would be the last year the machine would be listed.